nithin-popuri7/TSA_EXP2/README.md

 To Implement Linear and Polynomial Trend Estiamtion Using Python.

 ### ALGORITHM:
-Import necessary libraries (NumPy, Matplotlib)
+1.Import necessary libraries (NumPy, Matplotlib)

-Load the dataset
+2.Load the dataset

-Calculate the linear trend values using least square method
+3.Calculate the linear trend values using least square method

-Calculate the polynomial trend values using least square method
+4.Calculate the polynomial trend values using least square method

-End the program
+5.End the program
 ### PROGRAM:
 ```
 Developed By: P.Siva Naga Nithin